About This Drug

 Warnings and Precautions

-- Blurred vision or other changes in eyesight, and/or sensitivity to light (photosensitivity); photosensitivity means that you may become more sensitive to the sun and/or light.
+- Blurred vision or other changes in eyesight such as swelling in the eye, and/or sensitivity to light (photosensitivity); photosensitivity means that you may become more sensitive to the sun and/or light.
 Your eyes may water more, mostly in bright light.

 - Abnormal heartbeat